clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

 --------------------------
 .. note::
-If you are following this sequence after just setting up the pre-configured VMware virtual machine from the repo, you must :ref:increase virtual disk size<increase-virtual-disk-size> or the following step will fail.
+If you are following this sequence after just setting up the pre-configured VMware virtual machine from the repo, you must :ref:`increase virtual disk size<increase-virtual-disk-size>` or the following step will fail.

 To test the :command:`sudo` command and ensure it is set up correctly,